-- The initial action will be taken to protect the provision of its learners and staff.
-Dependent on a dynamic assessment of the event, this may result in a suspension if it has been considered to be a deliberate act of assault, abuse, bullying or damage. - 2.
-Learners undergo an in-depth review by the academy's senior leadership team examining past and current presentations.
+- 1. The initial action will be taken to protect the provision of its learners and staff.
+Dependent on a dynamic assessment of the event, this may result in a suspension if it has been considered to be a deliberate act of assault, abuse, bullying or damage. - Learners undergo an in-depth review by the academy's senior leadership team examining past and current presentations.
 From this, the learner's presentation will be reclassified, highlighting factors at play, progress made, propensity for change and remaining options left to explore. - 3.
 Meetings with caregivers and professionals will take place to explain the Trust's formulation of needs and review the Trust's capacity to contain the child's needs. - 4.
 An action plan would then be developed to encompass both the child's needs and Trust expectations, whilst providing transparency around acceptations from the Trust, wider professionals, caregivers, and the learner.
 This would be monitored regularly to record the learner's progress.

-Lack of progress in this plan would result in a review to discuss either redirection of focus or the Trust's ability to meet needs.
+Lack of progress in this plan would result in a review to discuss either redirection of focus, and escalating the tier of support on the inclusion continuum, or if options have been exhausted the Trust's ability to meet needs.
 Persistent and unchanging presentation of non-negotiable behaviours may result in a permeant exclusion or a change of placement.
 (See exclusion policy)